Andrew Mountbatten-Windsor: Before marriage

-In May 1978, the Evening Standard noted that Andrew had acquired the nickname "Randy Andy" ("randy" being British slang for "sexually eager") while at Gordonstoun, due to being romantically involved with several women.
-UPI also confirmed this nickname, saying that before his naval career in 1979 he "seemed to be in training as a professional playboy".
+In May 1978, the Evening News reported that Andrew had acquired the nickname "Randy Andy" (with "randy" being British slang for "sexually eager") while at Gordonstoun, owing to his being romantically involved with several women.
+UPI also used this nickname, stating that before beginning his naval career in 1979 he "seemed to be in training as a professional playboy".
 Andrew met the American photographer and actress Koo Stark in February 1981, before his active service in the Falklands War.
-In October 1982, they took a holiday together on the island of Mustique.
-Tina Brown said that Stark was Andrew's only serious love interest.
-In 1983 they separated under pressure from the press and the palace.
-In 1997 Andrew became godfather to Stark's daughter.
-When Andrew was facing accusations in 2015 over his connection to Jeffrey Epstein, Stark came to his defence.
+In October 1982 they holidayed together on the island of Mustique.
+Tina Brown later described Stark as Andrew's only serious love interest.
+The couple separated in 1983 under pressure from the press and the palace.
+In 1997, Andrew became godfather to Stark's daughter.
+When Andrew faced accusations in 2015 regarding his association to Jeffrey Epstein, Stark publicly defended him.